Table of Contents

 What Did Khonsu Rule Over?

 Besides ruling the Moon, it was believed that Khonsu ruled over the evil spirits and protected humanity from death, decay, and disease.
-He was also considered the god of fertility with the power to grow crops, plants, and fruits, and helped with men’s virility and women to conceive.
+He was also considered the god of fertility with the power to grow crops, plants, and fruits, and helped women to conceive as well as men’s virility.

-Khonsu was also worshiped as the god of healing.
-One myth even suggests that he was personally responsible for healing Ptolemy IV, the Egyptian pharaoh.
-For this reason, many Egyptian boys were named after this deity.
+Khonsu was also worshiped as a healing god.
+One myth even suggests that he was personally responsible for healing Ptolemy IV, the Egyptian pharaoh of Greek origin.

 Khonsu and the Triad of Thebes